Lower Burdekin Water Quality Program

 NQ Dry Tropics has been appointed by GBRF to manage the design of the program and ensure the projects are delivered in a coordinated manner.

-Five projects are being delivered by local service providers.
+These projects are being delivered by local service providers.

 Burdekin Irrigation Project (BIP)